RobotnikAutomation/pallet_truck/pallet_truck_sim/pallet_truck_sim_bringup/README.md

 ## How to extend

+The most important thing is to maintain compatibility and reuse existing structures.

 ### New simulator

 If a new simulator is used (VREP, Stage, etc), a `pallet_truck_SIMULATOR` package must be created with at least two launch files: